• Skip to primary navigation

 As mentioned before in this post, accounting for all sorts of weather is key when considering which things to pack for a trip to Japan.

 Here the magic word is layers.
 For example, during winter, it can be very cold outside in Tokyo.
-However, when you step into the MRT or into a store, you’ll quickly begin to feel uncomfortably hot and you’ll be glad to remove a layer (or two).
+However, when you step into the MRT or into a souvenir shop, you'll quickly begin to feel uncomfortably hot and you'll be glad to remove a layer (or two).

-On the other hand, in summer it’s hot and humid outside but with air-conditioned public transport and shopping malls, you may actually find yourself freezing in your breezy summer dress.
+On the other hand, in summer it's hot and humid outside but with air-conditioned public transport, convenience stores (like Family Mart and 7-11), and department stores, you may actually find yourself freezing in your breezy summer dress.

 • Down jacket (comfortably warm but packs really small)

-• One or two pair of skinny jeans
+• One or two pairs of skinny jeans

 • A hoodie or warm sweater